shahnawazshariff/demo_project_jp/README.md

 Alternatively open the project in your IDE (as a maven project) and run the class **DemoApplication.java**

+# Adding more test data manually
+There are some default test loading stubs stored in the in-memory H2 database.
+After the application has started go to http://localhost:8080/h2 where you can enter the following credentials:
+**JDBC url:** jdbc:h2:mem:instructionsDB
+**Username:** sa
+Password can be left blank

+The **INSTRUCTION** table will allow you to enter data manually via the console.
+Please enter valid data only in the table.

 # Application Output in Console
 The application produces the following outputs by default to the console when the web service first starts up.